bobcamera/bobcamera/src/ros2/README.md

 * The annotated frame is displayed
 * The annotated frame is published as an RTSP stream for display via other applications e.g. VLC

+## Prerequisites
+Before you proceed, ensure that you have the following:

+*** Windows Users**: Windows Subsystem for Linux 2 (WSL 2) installed on your Windows machine.
+You can follow the official Microsoft documentation to install WSL 2.
+Install Ubuntu from the Microsoft Store.
+* You will need to have both Git and Docker installed on your system.
+* Install Visual Studio Code (VSCode) with the 'Dev Containers' extension.

 ## Running

 ### NOTE: The commands below should be used to get this ROS package up and running in VSCode and using the ROS dev container

-You will need to have both git and docker installed on your system.
-Also VSCode with the 'Dev Containers' extension.

 Open a terminal session: